 Use of the name, logo, seal, trademark, acronym, or other graphic representation of the Corporation, including new artwork and graphic designs intended to represent the Corporation, in any manner by any Member, Section, or Committee or his/her designee must have the prior written approval of the President or his/her designee.

-Article XI: Dissolution
+Article XII: Dissolution

 Upon the dissolution or winding up of the Corporation, its assets remaining after payment, or provision for payment, of all debts and liabilities of this Corporation, shall be distributed to a nonprofit fund, foundation, or corporation which is organized and operated for charitable purposes and which has established its tax exempt status under Section 501 (c) (3) of the Internal Revenue Code, as amended.
-The use and disposition on dissolution or winding up of real or personal property owned or used by this Corporation in states other than its state of incorporation shall be limited to the purposes stated in the foregoing paragraph in such a manner as to satisfy the requirements of the laws of such states for exemption of such property from property taxation in such states.
+The use and disposition on dissolution or winding up of real or personal property owned or used by this Corporation in states other than its state of incorporation shall be limited to the purposes stated in the foregoing sentence in such a manner as to satisfy the requirements of the laws of such states for exemption of such property from property taxation in such states.

-Article XII: Amendments
+Article XIII: Amendments

-Section 1: Amendment of Bylaws
+Section 13.1: Amendment of Bylaws

-Section 2: Procedures for Amendment of Bylaws
+Section 13.2: Procedures for Amendment of Bylaws

 Amendments to this Article of the Bylaws may be made only by the same voting procedure described in Section 1 of this Article.
-Article IX of the Bylaws may be amended only in accordance with Section 5 of that Article.